 As we already discussed the natural changes in Sun’s energy output – over a regular 11-year period of Maximum – many sunspots – and Minimum – fewer sunspots.

-In the next few years or decades, some solar scientists feel that we could go into Grand Solar minimum.
-The last time this occurred was between 1650 and 1715, the period what is known as ‘Little Ice Age in Earth’s Northern Hemisphere’
+In the next few years or decades, some solar scientists feel that we could go into the Grand Solar Minimum.
+The last time this occurred was between 1650 and 1715, the period what is known as the ‘Little Ice Age in Earth’s Northern Hemisphere’

 As per scientists, if this time Grand solar minimum happens, it won’t spark another ice age, and that’s likely due to climate change.
 “The warming caused by the greenhouse gas emissions from the human burning of fossil fuels is six times greater than the possible decades-long cooling from a prolonged Grand Solar Minimum,”